ibizaman/selfhostblocks/README.md

 - [ ] SSO with Authelia.
 - [X] LDAP server through lldap, it provides a nice Web UI.
+  - [X] Administrative UI only accessible from local network.
 - [X] Backup with Restic or BorgBackup
 - [X] Monitoring through Prometheus and Grafana.
   - [X] Export systemd services status.